-8.3.1 At least half of the Independent Governors of the Board of Governors shall be appointees of the Church of England.
-They shall include the Bishop of Chichester and the remainder shall be appointed by the Residual Trustees.
+- 8.3.1 Half (or in the event of an odd number of Independent Governors half plus one) of the Independent Governors of the Board of Governors shall be appointees drawn from persons recommended by the Church of England acting through the Residual Trustees.
+They shall include the Bishop of Chichester if so determined by the Residual Trustees. - 8.3.2 All Independent Governors of the Board of Governors (including those recommended by the Residual Trustees) shall be persons appearing to the Board of Governors to have experience of, and to have shown capacity in, industrial, commercial or employment matters or the practice of any profession on the basis of ensuring the Board of Governors has a balanced skillset as determined by the Board of Governors from time to time.

-In relation to the Church of England Governors:

-- (c) all the Governors to be so appointed shall be communicant members of the Church of England or of a church in communion with it, and - (d) in making appointments regard shall be had to the desirability of including persons with knowledge and experience of the work of the Church of England in promoting higher and further education, of teaching in schools maintained by a local education authority or in receipt of grant from public funds, for the education of teachers and for other education relevant to that provided at the University. - 8.3.2 The other Independent Governors of the Board of Governors shall be persons appearing to the Board of Governors to have experience of, and to have shown capacity in, industrial, commercial or employment matters or the practice of any profession. - 8.3.3 In relation to other Independent Governors: - (a) appointments shall be made by the Board of Governors having regard to the provisions of Article 8.3.2.
-No appointment of an Independent Governor shall however be made without the approval of the current Independent Governors including those nominated by the Church of England; - (b) if the Board of Governors fails to appoint to a vacancy for an Independent Governor within three months of the vacancy arising the current Independent Governors including the Independent Governors appointed by the Church of England shall make the appointment to the vacancy. - 8.3.4 No person who is employed at the University (whether or not as a teacher) or who is a full time student at the University or who is an elected member of any local authority shall be eligible for appointment as an Independent Governor.
+- 8.3.3 All Independent Governors shall be appointed by the Board of Governors following an appointments process run by the Nominations and Effectiveness Committee which process shall be approved by the Board of Governors from time to time. - 8.3.4 All co-opted Governors shall be appointed by the Board of Governors following a process run by the Nominations and Effectiveness Committee which process shall be approved by the Board of Governors from time to time. - 8.3.5 If the Board of Governors fails to appoint to a vacancy for an Independent Governor within three months of the vacancy arising, the then current Independent Governors (including the Independent Governors appointed by the Residual Trustees) shall make the appointment to the vacancy.

+Where a vacancy arises for an Independent Governor which under these Articles must be filled by a person recommended by the Residual Trustees, this Article shall apply to filling such vacancy provided that the Residual Trustees shall have recommended not less than three potential candidates for the position, and, in appointing, the Independent Governors shall select from only those candidates recommended by the Residual Trustees.

+8.3.6 No person who is employed at the University (whether or not as a teacher) or who is a full time student at the University or who is an elected member of any local authority shall be eligible for appointment as an Independent Governor.